-This five-star Easy Vegan Fudge recipe makes a luscious, edible holiday gift.
-You may think a vegetarian fudge recipe is more time-consuming, but it’s not!
-Make this dairy free fudge today and share it with family, friends, and coworkers! perfect for holiday baking or a sweet treat any time of the year!
+This easy vegan fudge recipe is a five-star simple chocolate fudge recipe that’s luscious, and silky smooth.
+Make this dairy-free fudge today and share it with family, friends, and coworkers.
+It’s perfect for holiday baking or a sweet treat at any time of the year!

 I thought my fudge-making days were over when we went vegan.
 Because fudge, it’s made with cream. right?
 Well, that’s how I grew up making it.

-Here’s all you need for easy vegan fudge.
+Here’s all you need for this simple fudge recipe.
 Are you ready?
 Do you have your pen handy?

 That’s it!
 Only four ingredients.

 - Heat chocolate chips and vegan sweetened condensed milk in the microwave for one minute.
 Then stir until creamy.

 - Stir in the chopped nuts and vanilla.

 - Pour the fudge batter into a prepared dish, cover, and chill for 1 to 2 hours until the chocolate is set.

 - Once set, remove it from the pan and cut it into square pieces.

 Once the chocolate sets, cut the fudge into squares.
 Store them in an airtight container in the fridge.
 They will keep up to 10 days.
 Or they can be frozen for up to 1 month.